fortran-lang/webpage/source/learn/intrinsics/index.md

   (including additional documents at fortran-lang.org and related discussions in Fortran Discourse)

-these documents strive to be a valuable asset for Fortran programmers.
+these documents strive to clarify the intrinsics for Fortran programmers.

 This is a community-driven resource and everyone is encouraged to contribute to the documents.
 For contribution guidelines see {ref}`minibooks`